 - Rinse until the soap is removed and the water runs clear.

 - Lay flat and allow the filter to air dry.

-- Once dry, coat the air filter in a foam filter oil.
+- Once dry, coat the air filter in foam filter oil.
 This oil helps trap dirt.
-The filter needs to be lightly saturated in oil, but not dripping of oil.
+The filter needs to be lightly saturated in oil, but not dripping oil.

 - Install the filter and reattach the air filter housing cover.

 A dirty spark plug can cause intermittent running issues and may cause your mower to stall.
-Remove the spark plug boot and removing your spark plug.
-Inspect it for a dirty tip, broke porcelain or burnt electrode.
+Remove the spark plug boot and remove your spark plug.
+Inspect it for a dirty tip, broken porcelain, or burnt electrode.